-We’ll break this guide into two parts — one covering small business loan options for military veterans, and one covering options for military spouses.
-Some of these programs are run by the government, while others are operated by non-profit groups or private organizations.
-As always, do your research to fund the best option for you and your business.
+We’ll break this guide into two parts — one covering loan options for military veterans and one covering options for military spouses.
+Some of these programs are run by the government while others are operated by nonprofit groups or private organizations.

 Office of Veteran Business Development Overview

-While the VA doesn’t provide loans for businesses, the Small Business Administration (SBA) has a specific loan program for veterans.
-The program is managed by the SBA, in conjunction with the Office of Veterans Business Development (OVBD).
+While the Department of Veterans Affairs doesn’t provide loans for businesses, the Small Business Administration has a specific loan program for veterans.
+The program is managed by the SBA and the OVBD.

-OVBD wants to ensure that small business programs are available to members of our military community, their dependents, or survivors.
-OVBD serves as a SBA liaison with the veteran business community.
-It aims to assist aspiring and existing veteran entrepreneurs with resources they need, like training, counseling, and mentorship.
+OVBD wants to ensure small business programs are available to members of our military community as well as their dependents and survivors.
+It aims to assist aspiring and existing veteran entrepreneurs with the resources they need, like training, counseling and mentorship.

-SBA programs are designed to help veterans succeed.
-These programs feature customized curriculums as well as in-person and online coursework.
-OVBD is also responsible for the oversight of federal procurement programs for Veteran-Owner and Service-Disabled Veteran-Owned Small Businesses.
+SBA training programs are designed to help veterans succeed.
+These programs feature customized curricula as well as offline and online coursework.

-Veterans, servicemembers, and military spouses can all take advantage of the following programs.
+Military veterans, service members and spouses can all take advantage of the following programs.

-VIP, the National Center for Veteran Institute for Procurement (VIP), is a veteran entrepreneurship program that specifically targets the procurement of federal contracts.
-VIP offers three accelerator-in-residence educational training programs for owners, principals, and C-level executives (CEOs, CFOs, etc.) of veteran-owned small businesses (VOSB) and service-disabled veteran-owned small businesses (SDVOSM).
+The VIP is a veteran entrepreneurship program specifically targeting the procurement of federal contracts.
+VIP offers three accelerator-in-residence training programs for owners, principals and executives (CEOs and CFOs) of veteran-owned small businesses and service-disabled veteran-owned small businesses.

-Instructors of VIP courses are professional service experts, government officials, and federal agency representatives who understand the unique challenges for VOSMs and SDVOSMs owners.
-These programs are offered at no charge to the military community, but fill up quickly, so advanced registration is required.
+Instructors of VIP courses are professional service experts, government officials and federal representatives who understand the unique challenges for VOSBs and SDVOSBs.
+These programs are offered at no charge for the military community.
+They fill up quickly, so advance registration is required.